-The most popular question I have been asked by my readers, from those who have attended a lecture, and the first question the Detroit Free Press asked at an interview was ‘How useful is the internet as a research tool?
+The most popular question I have been asked by my readers and from those who have attended a lecture, and the first question the Detroit Free Press asked at an interview was ‘How useful is the internet as a research tool?

 I must share what a very dear friend Dr. Charlene Berry, a research librarian with Madonna University, once told me that we live in the “Mis-information age.”
 Furthermore, in a class I was attending in college, a student handed in a report and the professor asked her if the sources she cited from Wikipedia were accurate.
 The student replied “Yes, because it said they were.”

 The digitization of books is as important today as was the printing press to 1500’s Europeans.
 It allows more people access to information, which in my opinion is a great thing.
-But, with that said, the picture to the right is a representation of the material I accumulated for one 210 page biography most of which is within 2 large binders.
+But, with that said, the picture above is a representation of the material I accumulated for one 210 page biography most of which is within 2 large binders.
 Remember when they said computers will virtually eliminate paper?
+I still spend a great deal of time in university libraries as many editions are too fragile for photocopying.

 The second question I am asked is “Any advice to aspiring authors?”
 Yes, ask questions, then ask more questions; then question the answers you obtain.